Notre Dame vs. Stanford NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Notre Dame and its opponents have combined to score more than 52.5 points in six of 11 games this season.
+- Notre Dame and its opponents have gone over the current 52.5-point total in six of 11 games this season.

+- These two squads combine to allow 49.9 points per game, 2.6 fewer than this contest's over/under.

-- The average total in Fighting Irish games this season is 54.6, 2.1 points more than Saturday's total of 52.5.
+- The average total in Fighting Irish games this season is 54.6, 2.1 points above Saturday's over/under of 52.5.

-- In 2021, games involving the Cardinal have averaged a total of 52.6 points, 0.1 more than the set total in this contest.

 Notre Dame Stats and Trends

-- The Fighting Irish covered the spread in their only game when favored by 20.5 points or more.
+- This season, the Fighting Irish won ATS in their only game as a favorite of 20.5 points or more.

-- Notre Dame's games this year have eclipsed the over/under five times in 11 opportunities (45.5%).
+- Notre Dame's games this year have gone over the point total five times in 11 opportunities (45.5%).

-- When Notre Dame puts up more than 31.3 points, it is 5-2 against the spread and 7-0 overall.
+- Notre Dame is 5-2 against the spread and 7-0 overall this season when the team puts up more than 31.3 points.

-- In games that Notre Dame amasses more than 445.9 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Notre Dame amasses more than 445.9 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Fighting Irish have turned the ball over 13 times this season, five more turnovers than the Cardinal have forced (8).

 - Find the latest spread and moneyline odds for Notre Dame at SISportsbook.